developerasun/myDocumentBox-tool/myJavascript/myTypescript/readme.md

   }
 }
 ```

+> Reminder: Because type assertions are removed at compile-time, there is no runtime checking associated with a type assertion.
+There won’t be an exception or null generated if the type assertion is wrong.

 Also, non-null operator ! can be useful to manipulate DOM, which can be tricky to check in compile time.